-When it comes to religious protections, exemptions for ministers of religion, and even religious celebrants, are a given and uncontroversial.
+When it comes to religious protections, exemptions for ministers of religion are a given and uncontroversial.

 Such protections are the global standard in the 24 liberal, secular democracies where marriage equality has been legislated already, with 1.2 billion people happily coexisting in such places.
 Every marriage equality bill introduced into Australia’s Parliament to date included equivalent protections.

 Consequently, calls for additional ‘religious protections’ are highly suspect.
 Short of state-sponsored, systematic discrimination against LGBTI citizens, what else could be demanded?